 The outbreak is unlikely to shake the regime’s hold.

-To fight the coronavirus — now called COVID-19 — before it strains the system, North Korea has taken aggressive steps, including halting international tourism and implementing tough quarantine measures.
+To fight the spread of the coronavirus — called SARS-CoV-2 — before it strains the system, North Korea has taken aggressive steps, including halting international tourism and implementing tough quarantine measures.

 “The North Korean medical system is indisputably weak,” said Christopher Green, a North Korea watcher and lecturer at Leiden University, in an email interview.